aildnont/HIFIS-model/README.md

   predicting the probability of chronic homelessness (i.e. predictive horizon)
-- **GROUND_TRUTH_DATE**: Date at which to compute ground truth (i.e. state of chronic homelessness) for clients
+- **GROUND_TRUTH_DATE**: Date at which to compute ground truth (i.e. state of chronic homelessness) for clients.
+Set to either _'today'_ or a date with the following format: _'yyyy-mm-dd'_.
 - **CHRONIC_THRESHOLD**: Number of stays per year for a client to be considered chronically homeless
 - **FEATURES_TO_DROP_FIRST**: Features you would like to exclude entirely from the model.
 For us, this list evolved through trial and error.
-For example, after running LIME to produce prediction explanations, we realized that features in the database that should have no impact on the ground truth (e.g. EyeColour) were appearing in some explanations; thus, they were added to this list so that these problematic correlations and inferences would not be made by the model.
+For example, after running LIME to produce prediction explanations, we realized that features in the database that should have no impact on the ground truth (e.g. _EyeColour_) were appearing in some explanations; thus, they were added to this list so that these problematic correlations and inferences would not be made by the model.
 Incidentally, this iterative feature engineering using LIME (explainable AI) to identify bad correlations is the foundation of